cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-10-05-thunder-tiger-raptor.md

 add ferrites everywhere, reroute some cables.
 reduce lengths of connections to battery.

-### 11.05.2002
+11.05.2002

 I have some problem with the tail belt, it becomes loose even in flight (I loose control 2 times).
 I decide to stop the translation of the boom with a metallic Fixation.
 The machine is very smooth and noise is very low (quiet).

-### 20.05.2002
+20.05.2002

-Add a pack of 1700mAh (RX), so I can make 8 flight without recharging…The metallic fixation on the tail tube fixed it’s translation.
+Add a pack of 1700mAh (RX), so I can make 8 flight without recharging…The metallic fixation on the tail tube fixed its translation.
 No Problem since.

-### 25.05.2002
+25.05.2002

 20 flights with the machine without any problem.
 I must admit that kind of machine is not for a newbie….you must set up a timer and carefully record your flight
 time (I do not get over 8min30 s for security) and land before loosing control or doing an autorotation (I have no practice ;-)).
 On the others hand, i go to the fields with only battery and a fast charger…

-### 02.06.2002
+02.06.2002

 Motor cut off 4 meters above ground ! no damage….the controller was too hot and the journey too (29Â°C).
-I dissassemble the controller and add thermal compound and a bigger metal plate. see photos
+I disassemble the controller and add thermal compound and a bigger metal plate. see photos

-## TIPS :
+## TIPS

 – Tighten carefully the screw that hold the motor in position, if they become loose, then the motor can move too much, this modifies the clearance between the motor and the main spur gear : a good way to destruct it….